kostastepetes/kostastepetes/README.md

 <h1 align="center">Hi there 👋, my name is Kostas Tepetes <img height="40" src="https://emoji.gg/assets/emoji/2576-tick.gif"></h1>
-<h3 align="center">Passionate about being creative on the internet and building projects in the Web.
-Trained in HTML5, CSS3, Bootstrap, JavaScript and React.JS</h3>
+<h3 align="center">Passionate about being creative on the internet and building projects in the Web.<br>Trained in HTML5, CSS3, Bootstrap, JavaScript and React.JS</h3>

 - :mortar_board: I’m currently studying Computer Engineering at University of Patras